-The purpose of the annual governance statement is to report publicly, on an annual basis, the extent to which an Authority complies with its own Code of Corporate Governance.
+The purpose of the annual governance statement is to report publicly, on an annual basis, the extent to which an Authority complies with its own code of corporate governance.
 It includes an explanation as to how the Authority has monitored the effectiveness of its governance arrangements in that year and on any planned changes in the coming period.

-- 4 North Wales Fire and Rescue Authority's annual governance statement is produced by the Finance Manager under the direction of the Deputy Chief Fire Officer and the Clerk.
-Following the recommendation of the auditors, this year's statement took into account improvements identified by other department managers within the Service. - The Authority's Code of Corporate Governance, approved in 2011, is the framework against which the Finance Manager has checked compliance and the findings are summarised in the attached annual governance statement.
+- 4 North Wales Fire and Rescue Authority's annual governance statement is produced by the Head of Finance under the direction of the Deputy Chief Fire Officer and the Clerk.
+Following the recommendation of the auditors, the statement takes into account improvements identified by other department managers within the Service. - The Authority's code of corporate governance, approved in 2011, is the framework against which the Head of Finance has checked compliance and the findings are summarised in the attached annual governance statement.